1 John 5:2

 Steven Cole on this "aberrant" teaching says "that is exactly what the Gnostics in John’s day claimed.
 They drew a distinction between the material body and the spirit.
 If you confronted them with frequenting prostitutes, they would have claimed, “That was just my body; my spirit is not tainted by that, it is pure!”
 John is saying, “That is nonsense!”
 He says (1Jn 3:7-8a), “Little children, make sure no one deceives you; the one who practices righteousness is righteous, just as He is righteous; the one who practices sin is of the devil.”
 You can normally tell by looking at a man whether he is a child of God or not.
 So, both in chapter 3 and in our text, John is saying that the new birth has an obvious result, namely, a righteous life.
 (Ed: Notice he did not say "perfect" life for that must await our day of glorification.
 Maranatha, Lord Jesus.
 Amen) While true believers do fall into sin, they cannot live in it indefinitely.
 The changed nature results in changed behavior.
 If a pig falls into a mud hole, he wallows in it and doesn’t try to get out, because that is its nature.
 But if a sheep falls in a mud hole, it wants to get out, get cleaned up, and avoid that hole in the future, because it has a different nature.
 So it is with a true child of God.
 (1 John 5:18-21 Knowing This, Guard Yourself)

 Born (1080)(gennao from genos = offspring, in turn from ginomai = to become) means has been begotten and the perfect tense signifies the abiding effect of our new birth.
 In other words, everyone God has been saved in the past continues to give evidence of that fact in the present (in context they do not habitually keep on sinning).
-Our new birth is not a passing experience, but a new nature that continues to produce spiritual change in us (cp "we are being transformed into the same image from glory to glory" - 2Cor 3:18)
+Our new birth is not a passing experience, but a new nature that continues to produce spiritual change in us (cp "we are being transformed into the same image from glory to glory" - 2Cor 3:18+, aka "progressive sanctification")

 Sins (264)(hamartano) literally means to miss the mark (and so not share in the prize).
 Hamartano means to act contrary to the will and law of God.
 To commit a wrong.
 To be in error.
 Hamartano means to err (err is from Latin errare = to wander or to stray!) which means to wander from the right way, to deviate from the true course or purpose and so to violate an accepted standard of conduct.
 To err is to miss the right way.
 To err means to deviate from the path or line of duty.
 To stray by design or mistake.
-To err is to stray from God and/or His commandments.
+And ultimately, to err is to stray from God and/or His commandments.

 The present tense speaks of continual, habitual, persistent sinning!
 While a believer is not sinless, the fact is that he sins less!
-If he doesn't than there is a serious question as to whether he (or she) has ever truly been born again!
+If he doesn't sin less than there is a serious question as to whether he (or she) has ever truly been born again!
 A T Robertson "Lineal present active indicative, “does not keep on sinning,” as he has already shown in 1Jn 3:4–10."

 Hiebert comments that in 1Jn 5:16 "John notes that if a brother sins, his Christian brother will intercede for him; here he asserts that “whosoever is born of God sinneth not.”
 This apparent contradiction illustrates the tension produced by sin in the believer.
 Plummer explains: “The one statement refers to possible but exceptional facts; the other to the habitual state.
 A child of God may sin; but his normal condition is one of resistance to sin.”"
-(The Epistles of John- An Expositional Commentary)
+(The Epistles of John- An Expositional Commentary) (Bolding added)

 He who was born of God - This speaks of the Son Who was born of God in His incarnation.
 Vincent adds that the verb is literally "was begotten.
 This exact phrase does not occur elsewhere.
 Some refer it to the man who is born of God, making it parallel with he that is begotten of God.
 Others to Christ, the only-begotten of God.
 The latter is preferable."